michaelwknott/michaelwknott.github.io/content/blog-setup.md

 `pelican-themes --install /home/mwk/projects/pelican-themes/pelican-clean-blog --verbose`

 pelican-themes is the command line tool for managing themes.
 The documentation is available [here](https://docs.getpelican.com/en/stable/pelican-themes.html).
 You use the --install (-i) command to install themes.
-It takes the path (/home/mwk/projects/pelican-themes/pelican-clean-blog) to the theme as an arguement.
+It takes the path (/home/mwk/projects/pelican-themes/pelican-clean-blog) to the theme as an argument.

 I ran the following command to get the path to the pelican-clean-blog theme: